 At some point during your baby’s development he will experience separation anxiety.
 This is completely normal, and the good news is that for the vast majority of babies, separation anxiety happens in phases and doesn’t last that long.
 Here are some tips that may help you and your baby!

 Why does my baby have separation anxiety?

 It all starts when your baby realizes that objects and people still exist even if he can’t see them -the concept that we call object permanence.
 Your baby realizes that the person that protects and cares for him has gone away and is currently existing somewhere else.
 Since he doesn’t know when, or if, you will return, anxiety kicks in!

 Separation anxiety is a normal emotional stage of development, however we know it can be difficult for parents to cope with a baby who gets panicky and upset when they’re not around.
 So here are some ideas and tips you can try at home.

 Introduce strangers early on

 It might help if your baby knows everyone early on.
 You can try introducing the babysitters, relatives, and friends who’ll be caring for your little one when you’re gone.
 Between 6 and 8 months, your baby usually likes everyone!
-So getting the caretakers “in” could help make him or her more comfortable when separation anxiety strikes.
+So getting the caretakers “in” could help make him more comfortable when separation anxiety strikes.

 Play games like Peek-a-boo!